Detailed Guide to ServBay Directory Structure

 , 8.3

-, each corresponding to a major PHP version.
-A typical layout:
+, each representing a major PHP version.
+Typical structure:

 php